ctsrc/cl/README.md

 [Viaweb](https://en.wikipedia.org/wiki/Viaweb), in 1995.
 They wrote Viaweb partially in Lisp.

-Paul has written a couple of other books as well, including *Hackers & Painters: Big Ideas from the Computer Age*.
+pg has written a couple of other books as well, including *Hackers & Painters: Big Ideas from the Computer Age*.
 This other book I have read also and I enjoyed that one too.